Tuesday, September 26, 2023

 “For whatever reason God chose to make man as he is— limited and suffering and subject to sorrows and death—He had the honesty and the courage to take His own medicine.
 Whatever game He is playing with His creation, He has kept His own rules and played fair.
 He can exact nothing from man that He has not exacted from Himself.
 He has Himself gone through the whole of human experience, from the trivial irritations of family life and the cramping restrictions of hard work and lack of money to the worst horrors of pain and humiliation, defeat, despair and death.
 When He was a man, He played the man.
 He was born in poverty and died in disgrace and thought it well worthwhile.”

-And God isn't allowing anything to move into our lives and set up shop that would keep us from becoming like that Man.
-The God Man.
+And God isn't allowing anything to move into our lives and set up shop that would keep us from becoming like his Son.
 When I realized this truth I began to see how much God really did love us.
 And I began to love him back.

 Suffering can defeat pride and stir up humility because our weaknesses and our pain cause us to lean on our Father and depend on him.
 And he knows that's the only environment we can flourish within.
 Life outside of God isn't true life; it's just existence.